Hector Madueno June 18, 2024 at 8:38 AM

 Families may also be able to use special college savings funds to help pay for college expenses.
 SAFE offers Coverdell Education Savings Accounts (CESA) specifically designed to encourage saving for higher education.

 If after financial aid, grants, scholarships, and family contributions are taken into account and you still face a gap, then consider applying for student loans.
-SAFE partners with Sallie Mae to provide a variety of loans, including those for medical and dental school students, parent loans, and law school loans.
+SAFE partners with Ascent to provide a variety of loans, including those for medical and dental school students, parent loans, and law school loans.

 You can also check out the Department of Financial Protection & Innovation’s (DFPI) Student Loan Empowerment Network.
 This site matches you with a student loan counselor and provides resources to help you manage your Student Loan Repayment.